Executive magistrate (Bangladesh)

+The Executive Magistrates (নির্বাহী ম্যাজিস্ট্রেট) are the magistrates of the executive organ of the People's Republic of Bangladesh.
+The members of the Bangladesh Civil Service (Administration) also known as Bangladesh Administrative Service are appointed as the Executive Magistrates.
+These officials wield extensive executive and limited judicial powers within their respective jurisdiction.
+During periods of national emergency, they assume leadership roles at the forefront of governance.
+Their primary duties encompass maintaining law and order, protecting citizen's right, monitoring markets, overseeing elections and public examinations, conducting evictions, upholding protocol and safeguarding the government’s interests through necessary means.
+The courts they preside over are referred to as executive courts and operate in accordance with the provisions outlined in the Code of Criminal Procedure, 1898 and the Mobile Court Act, 2009.

+The role of the executive magistrates remains highly controversial, as Bangladesh has formally separated the judiciary from the executive in 2009, in accordance with its Constitution.

 History

-Prior to 1 November 2007, the court of Magistrates was manned by officers from Bangladesh Civil Service (Administration).
-Through an Ordinance of 2007, the Code of Criminal Procedure, 1898 was amended and two classes of Magistrates were created, namely Judicial Magistrate and Executive Magistrate.
+Prior to 1 November 2007, the court of Magistrates was staffed by officers from Bangladesh Civil Service (Administration).
+Through an Ordinance in 2007, the Code of Criminal Procedure, 1898 was amended and two classes of Magistrates were created, namely, Judicial Magistrates and Executive Magistrates.
 The Ordinance was later substituted by the Code of Criminal Procedure (Amendment) Act, 2009 (with effect from 1 November 2007).
 While Judicial Magistrates are appointed from the persons employed in Bangladesh Judicial Service, Executive Magistrates are appointed from the members of Bangladesh Civil Service (Administration).

+Controversy
-The Bangladesh High Court on 13 May 2017 issued a verdict that declared the rules under which executive magistrates operate mobile court contrary to the constitution of Bangladesh.

-Subsequently, the judgment of the High Court Division was challenged by the Government.
-On 16 January 2018, Bangladesh Supreme Court, Appellate Division granted leave to appeal and stayed the said verdict till disposal of the case.
+The High Court Division of the Supreme Court on 13 May 2017 issued a verdict that declared the mobile courts by the executive magistrate illegal and unconstitutional.
+Subsequently, the judgment of the High Court Division was challenged by the government.
+On 16 January 2018, Supreme Court's Appellate Division granted leave to appeal and stayed the said verdict till disposal of the case.